nemocrys/pyelmer/README.md

 The pyelmer package provides a simple object-oriented way to set up [Elmer FEM](http://www.elmerfem.org/) simulations from python.

 Some utility-functions for pre-processing using the [gmsh python API](https://pypi.org/project/gmsh/), execution of ElmerGrid and ElmerSolver, and some post-processing routines are provided.
-Some default simulation settings, solvers, and materials are available.

 ## Prerequisites